Wavelet303/kinect_calibration/README.md

 I have no time to clean the code now and in the future.

 If your OS is windows, you can use the  "kinect_calibration.bat" to do calibration.

+The test result is in this [link]( http://hongweidong.tumblr.com/post/143969147201/kinect-calibration )